Fur Fighters: Reception

-Garrett Kenyon reviewed the Dreamcast version of the game for Next Generation, rating it three stars out of five, and stated that "A game that's fun for kids and adults alike.
+The Dreamcast version of Fur Fighters received "favourable" reviews, while its PC version, along with Viggo's Revenge and Viggo on Glass, received "mixed or average reviews", according to video game review aggregator Metacritic.
+Garrett Kenyon of NextGen's August 2000 issue called the Dreamcast version "A game that's fun for kids and adults alike.
 It looks great and plays even better."

-Daniel Erickson reviewed the PlayStation 2 version of the game for Next Generation, rating it two stars out of five, and stated that "If you want a shooter or an adventure game, there are better places to turn."
+Twelve issues later, however, Daniel Erickson said in his review of Viggo's Revenge, "If you want a shooter or an adventure game, there are better places to turn."

-The Dreamcast version of Fur Fighters received "favourable" reviews, while its PC version, along with Viggo's Revenge and Viggo on Glass, received "mixed or average reviews", according to video game review aggregator Metacritic.
+Jake The Snake of GamePro said of the Dreamcast version in one review, "If you'd enjoy a smart, cartoon-based action/adventure game and [you] won't be turned off by the guns, don't miss Fur Fighters."
+In another GamePro review, Iron Thumbs said, "Fur Fighters isn't all shoot 'em up adventure: the game is packed with everything from small, simple puzzles to extended challenges requiring serious planning and strategy to execute them successfully."
+GameZone gave Viggo's Revenge eight out of ten, saying that it "Provides enough of a rush to deal with the fact that the game tends to get a little monotonous."

 While the game was not a tremendous financial success and went almost unnoticed by the majority of gamers at the time, critically the game was almost universally praised for its size, scope, sense of humour, and attention to detail.
 The fact that mindless violence was not the sole gameplay element impressed many, and the game went on to become a cult classic of sorts.
-In an attempt to take the series further with a larger audience, a new version of the game entitled Fur Fighters: Viggo's Revenge was released in 2001 on the PlayStation 2.
-It met with mixed success as it was simply an update of the original game with a few minor features included (such as Cel-shading and voice acting).